vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/dashboard-ent-release-note.md

   - Fixed the bug that the service page did not jump to the monitoring page when clicking the **View** button.
   - Fixed the bug that the baseline could not be set on the service monitoring page.
   - Fixed the authorization failure when importing the cluster.
-  - Fixed the bug that the cluster diagnostic reporting language is not automatically switched when the platform's global language is changed.